wallarm/product-documentation/docs/4.6/fast/en/poc/ci-mode-recording.md

 This output informs us that the FAST node has successfully connected to the Wallarm cloud and created a test record with the `rec_0001` identifier and the name `TestRecord Oct 01 01:01 UTC.` It is ready to receive requests and record the baseline requests.

->   #### Info:: A Note on Test Record Names
+!!! info "A Note on Test Record Names"
->
->   To change the default test record name, you need to pass the necessary value via the `TEST_RECORD_NAME` environment variable when starting the FAST node Docker container.
+    To change the default test record name, you need to pass the necessary value via the `TEST_RECORD_NAME` environment variable when starting the FAST node Docker container.

  >   #### Warning:: Test Execution
 >